 Leaders are critical to the PAL program.
 They provide structure and consistency to PAL and serve as role models to the entire program.
 They are valued for their original thought, their contribution to the structure of the program, and their role as ambassadors for the program in the greater community.

 Leaders help drive the program and run the four portfolios within the program.

-- Social – organise social events
+- Social – organise social events.

-- Visibility – marketing of the program
+- Marketing – marketing of the Program

 What we require of you?